prototypefund/reproducible-website/_events/berlin2017/ReproducibleSummitIIIEventDocumentation.md

 How can the end user define what they want in terms of reproducibility?

-<nowiki># Policies</nowiki>
+# Policies

-<nowiki>* there is no one size fits all policy</nowiki>
+* there is no one size fits all policy

-<nowiki>* can you verify using a checkbox that the software is the one we want to install?</nowiki>
+* can you verify using a checkbox that the software is the one we want to install?

-<nowiki>* but we want the computer to verify that many people have reproduced the same software.</nowiki>
+* but we want the computer to verify that many people have reproduced the same software.

-<nowiki>* how to handle exceptions to the policy?</nowiki>
+* how to handle exceptions to the policy?

-<nowiki>* providing these policies to users is a different question than to provide this kind of information to developers/researchers</nowiki>
+* providing these policies to users is a different question than to provide this kind of information to developers/researchers

-<nowiki>* after the installation, we should also be able to verify the software we installed on the computer</nowiki>
+* after the installation, we should also be able to verify the software we installed on the computer

-<nowiki>* question: what if the news arrives via Twitter, should this be part of the policy?</nowiki>
+* question: what if the news arrives via Twitter, should this be part of the policy?

 Questions: